Gastric bypass long term weight loss S.O.S. (Swedish Obesity Study) results

 at the 10 year point post op, the average loss had dropped to 16 percent of the patient's weight.

-Here is a projection of expected weights for the average gastric bypass patient according to the Swedish Obesity study:
+Here is a projection of expected weights for the average weight loss surgery patient according to the Swedish Obesity study:

 SOS weight results